MicrosoftDocs/VBA-Docs/api/Outlook.NavigationPane.IsCollapsed.md

  ' Set the IsCollapsed property to

- ' collapse the Navigation Pane.
+ ' collapse the navigation pane.

  objPane.IsCollapsed = True